apache/hertzbeat/CONTRIBUTING.md

 [Github Discussion](https://github.com/dromara/hertzbeat/discussions)

 Add WeChat account `tan-cloud` to pull you into the WeChat group.

-QQ group number `236915833`, verify code: `tancloud`

 ## 🥐 Architecture